Enabling Web Inspector

 to compile the application, include the -d

 option flag to enable Web

 ./bbwp ~/myapp/myarchive.zip -d -o ~/myapp/output

 When you load a Web Inspector enabled BlackBerry WebWorks application on a BlackBerry device or simulator and run it, a dialog appears that provides the IP address and the port number required to connect from your desktop browser.

 Enabling Web Inspector for the BlackBerry Browser

-- On a BlackBerry smartphone or on the BlackBerry Smartphone Simulator, open the BlackBerry Browser.
+- On a BlackBerry tablet or on the BlackBerry PlayBook Simulator, open the BlackBerry Browser.